whitneyburton/portfolios/students/1602/jared-roth/20160805-jared-roth-m4.markdown

 * Josh Washke
 >It was cool getting to work with you again since Little Shop.
 Talking to you coming into Mod 4 you seemed to have pretty low confidence in your ability and where you were at.
 Working with you in Gametime I definitely don't think you have anything to worry about.
 You implemented a large amount of the difficult logic by yourself and never hesitated in tackling a difficult problem.
 The best feedback I can give you is to communicate with the group more, we had some trouble getting everything together at the end and more communication throughout the process would have smoothed out a lot of those issues.
 But that was an issue with the entire group as a whole and not just you.
 Overall I'm excited to see what you do next and a little sad to see you go back home Friday.
 I'm happy to work with you again in the future and will hit you up next time I'm in SoCal.

+# Results

+- A: 3
+- B: 3
+- C: 3
+- D: 3
+- E: 2

+Notes: 3 on community is a little bit of Black Thursday peer review / 'community detention'